pubkey/rxdb/docs-src/rx-database.md

   storage: getRxStoragePouch('idb')
 });

+// ...or use the Dexie.js RxStorage that stores data in IndexedDB. import { getRxStorageDexie } from 'rxdb/plugins/dexie';

+const dbDexie = await createRxDatabase({
+  name: 'mydatabase',
+  storage: getRxStorageDexie()
+});

-// ...or use the LokiJS storage with the indexeddb adapter. import { getRxStorageLoki } from 'rxdb/plugins/lokijs';
+// ...or use the LokiJS RxStorage with the indexeddb adapter. import { getRxStorageLoki } from 'rxdb/plugins/lokijs';
 const LokiIncrementalIndexedDBAdapter = require('lokijs/src/incremental-indexeddb-adapter');